 /opt/homebrew/share/android-commandlinetools/ contain the

 system-images folders.
-Without it, the
+Without them, the

 With this all set, we should be all set to run the following command and the Android emulator should start: